jennomics/WorkflowPaper/Genome Assembly and Annotation.md

 Built into NCBI and only accessible upon request http://www.ncbi.nlm.nih.gov/genome/annotation_prok/

 Each of these pipelines has advantages and disadvantages, and each will give slightly different results.
 Here we recommend RAST since it is web-based, easy to use, returns results within hours and provides a framework for analyzing the results.
-However, RAST annotations are very difficult to submit to NCBI so we recommend allowing NCBI to annotate the genome with PGAAP upon submission.
+However, RAST annotations are very difficult to submit to NCBI so we recommend allowing NCBI to annotate the genome with PGAP upon submission.

 ###RAST Annotation
 Annotation of the genome using RAST is also an easy way to locate the full-length 16S gene which is required for the Section IX, "Building A Phylogenetic Tree" portion of the workflow.